Zcating/TinySTL/README.md

 # TinySTL
-realize the C++ Standard Library &amp; make it readable.
+Realize the C++ Standard Library &amp; make it readable.